ExaWorks/SDK/POLICIES.md

 R: Follow a common style guide for code layout, documentation, naming, etc. (e.g., PEP8)

+R: Code should be documented in a format that can be automatically parsed.
+E.g., Python's Sphinx Style, Google Style of Numpy Style docstring formats.

 ## Packaging
 M: Package and provide automated builds using Spack and Conda